 The Greenwich observatory is considered as the birthplace of modern astronomy, and the home of Greenwich Mean Time and the Prime Meridian.
 More

-The battle at Öland takes place in the Baltic Sea, off the east coast of Öland during the Scanian War, resulting in the defeat of the Swedish navy by the allied Danish-Dutch forces.
+The battle at Öland takes place on June 1, 1676, in the Baltic Sea, off the east coast of Öland during the Scanian War,.
+The battle resulted in the defeat of the Swedish navy by the allied Danish-Dutch forces.
 More